r-token/the-golden-hurricast/README.md

 Source code for https://thegoldenhurricast.com

-_Development by Ryan Token, blog and pocast contributions from Pat Fox, Matt Rechtien, and Ryan Token_
+_Development by Ryan Token, blog and podcast contributions from Pat Fox, Matt Rechtien, and Ryan Token_

 ## 🚀 Build Details